ThomasLengeling/CreativeVisualization/README.md

 - Nature of Code by Daniel Shiffman https://natureofcode.com

-- The Book of Shaders
+- The Book of Shaders by Patricio Gonzalez Vivo and Jen Lowe https://thebookofshaders.com/
-  https://thebookofshaders.com/

 - openProcessing